Prometeus-Network/encryptor/README.md

 # Encryptor Service

 Encryptor service is responsible for cryptographic functions in Prometheus, the service will operate using the JSON-RPC 2.0 protocol.
+The service is an integral part of Data Validator node and Data Mart node and automatically set during standard nodes deploymet procedure.

 Encryptor service supports the following encryption algorithms: